pydantic/pydantic/docs/usage/types/sequence_iterable.md

 `typing.Iterable`
 : this is reserved for iterables that shouldn't be consumed.
 See [Infinite Generators](#infinite-generators) below for more detail on parsing and validation

-*pydantic* uses standard library `typing` types as defined in PEP 484 to define complex objects.
+Pydantic uses standard library `typing` types as defined in PEP 484 to define complex objects.

 ```py
 from typing import Deque, Dict, FrozenSet, List, Optional, Sequence, Set, Tuple, Union